Black Friday 2021: Your guide to deals and sales from Amazon, Walmart, Best Buy, Target, Kohl's and more

 LG 65-inch class C1 series OLED smart TV: $1,800

 The smart TV is $300 off right now during Best Buy's Black Friday deals.
-The 65-inch screen features over 8 million self-lit pixels.
+The 65-inch screen features more than 8 million self-lit pixels.
 The TV comes with Google Assistant and Alexa built in.
 The LG device's a9 Gen4 AI processor adjusts picture and sound automatically.

 LG 65-inch class C1 series OLED smart TV, $1,800 (regularly $2,100)